jesperby/siteseeker_normalizer/README.md

     $ gem install siteseeker_normalizer

+If you get an error message about Nokogiri, install it with `sudo` first:

+    $ sudo gem install nokogiri

 ## Usage

 TODO: write spec

 ## Testing
 Copy `spec/spec_config.yml.example` to `spec/spec_config.yml` and fill in your Siteseeker account name and the search index name in the file.
+Apart from testing the module itself, the test cases are testing the strucuture of Siteseekers response as well since this is the weak point here.
 Execute:

     rspec